Sequoia Troy, B.A., Clinical Intern

 Therapeutic Approach

-Therapy with me is a place to slow down, make sense of your experiences, and build a stronger relationship with yourself.
+Therapy with me is a place to slow down, make sense of your experiences, better understand your patterns, and build a stronger relationship with yourself.

 When I’m not doing therapy…